Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 **IMPORTANT:** These commands assumes you have set the variables from [the prerequisites section](../Add_Remove_Replace.md#add-prerequisites).

 1. Set the BMC variable to the hostname of the BMC of the node being rebuilt.
+If booting ncn-m001, set this to the FQDN or IP.

     ```bash
     BMC=${NODE}-mgmt